JiahengHu/JiahengHu.github.io/_MachineLearning/sv_bias_variance_tradeoff.md

   nav: "MachineLearning"
 ---

-# Bias-Varaince and Error Analysis

-## 1 The Bias-Varaince Tradeoff
+# 1 The Bias-Varaince Tradeoff

 Let's denote $\overset{\wedge}{f}$ be the model that is trained on some dataset and $y$ be the ground truth.
 Then, the mean squared error(MSE) is defined: